 The 381RD fifth-wheel trailer features a bedroom with a queen-size bed, dryer, washer, wardrobe, and dresser.
 It also has a spacious bathroom, which has a good shower area with a decent-sized tub.

 If you want a home-cooked meal on a cold winter night, you can use the kitchen, which boasts all the essentials.
 These include a refrigerator, pantry, stove, and a residential pantry as well.
 The kitchen also boasts a lot of storage space in the cabinets.

 As well as this, the 381RD has an incredible living area with two tri-fold sofas and a great theatre sofa.
 This means movie nights would be just as amazing as cinema viewing.
 All in all, this model has a lot of space for long trips, full-time living, and all your winter clothes & quilts.

 Who is the 381RD Best For?

 The Coachmen Chaparral 381RD is a great cold-weather fifth-wheel trailer with so much more to offer than just a shelter from the cold.
-It is made for you to live and hang out as you would in your apartment suite.
+It's made for you to live and hang out as you would in your apartment suite.
 This is great to have family and friends over or even to invite other RV-ers you meet in RV parks.
-Thus, we would say it is best for singles and couples but could easily be used by families and campers.

-Popular features boasted by the 381RD include a modern entertainment center prepped for 50”-55” TVs and a Thomas Payne theatre seating with heat, massage, LED lights, and cup holders.
+Popular features include a modern entertainment center prepped for 50”-55” TVs and a Thomas Payne theatre seating with heat, massage, LED lights, and cup holders.

 The RV also features energy-efficient LED interior lighting used throughout the vehicle, as well as AM/FM/CD/DVD player with Bluetooth.
 When talking about the exterior, users will be able to enjoy vacuum-bonded and aluminum-framed side walls as well as UV and corrosion resistant TPO roof.